khushic7/SimpleTodo/README.md

 # Project 1 - *Simple Todo App*

-**Tackle Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple Todo App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Khushi Chaudhari**